mseeley/finch/docs/Workspace Guide.md

 yarn add {dependency} --dev -W
 ```

-> _Non-development dependencies should not be installed at the root._
+> :bird: Non-development dependencies should not be installed at the root.

 Remove a dependency from the workspace root: